LIBREhub/LIBREhub.github.io/_posts/2023-07-30-laserillum-ws.md

 ### General Information

 Welcome to the site of "Low-Cost Laser Illumination for Microscopy" workshop, an exciting hands-on workshop where participants learned how to build and use a low-cost, modular fiber-coupled laser light source for microscopy.
-This event was held on December 11 and 12, 2023, in [San Joaquin](https://www.uc.cl/universidad/nuestros-campus/san-joaquin/) campus, Pontificia Universidad Catolica de Chile.
-The [LIBRE hub](https://librehub.github.io/people/) team sponsored by [Chang Zuckerberg Initiative (CZI)](https://chanzuckerberg.com/) was in charge of this workshop.
+This event was held on December 11 and 12, 2023, in [San Joaquin](https://www.uc.cl/universidad/nuestros-campus/san-joaquin/) campus, Pontificia Universidad Catolica de Chile, and was organized by the [LIBRE hub](https://librehub.github.io/people/) team with support from [Chang Zuckerberg Initiative (CZI)](https://chanzuckerberg.com/).

 <!--Spaces are limited, and travel funds are limited, so we encourage you to reserve your spot soon.
 Please register using [this form](https://forms.gle/p1hhrFmtSUmxEyZE7).